eip-home/eip-headers/draft-eip-headers-definitions.md

 4) Efficient and Hardware Friendly mechanisms can be defined when the different EIP Information Elements are carried inside the same EIP header.

-# Definition of EIP Option for HBH EH (work in progress)
+# Definition of EIP Option for HBH EH

 The EIP header can be carried as an Option in the Hop by Hop Extension Header, as shown in the following figure.